Freskoko/CycleTrafficWeather/README.md

-# Report for INF161 cycle traffic project
+# Report for Cycle traffic project

 **To run the model**
  - Open the folder "Project_Final_Henrik" in vscode (dont just open the src file)
  - Add the "raw_data" folder into the src folder
- - Click on the src/INF161project.py file
+ - Click on the src/project.py file
  - Run the python file
  - (Running from terminal is not recommended, as paths may be wrong)